The College of Liberal Arts and Sciences policies

 The College graduation requirements

-All students in The College of Liberal Arts and Sciences must complete the university General Studies requirements as well as all requirements of their major.
+All students in The College of Liberal Arts and Sciences must complete the university general studies requirements as well as all requirements of their major.
 In addition, the college has established requirements that are specific to the BA, BS and BSP degrees.

 Requirements for all undergraduates in The College of Liberal Arts and Sciences

 Each student admitted as a first-time, first-year student is required to complete a first-year success course or first-year seminar.
-These courses are designed to introduce students to the college and help them gain an understanding of what they will need to do to be successful students at ASU.
+These courses are designed to introduce students to the college and help them gain an understanding of what they need to do to be successful students at ASU.
 Topics include academic success, academic integrity and student engagement.

 Bachelor of Arts requirements